- 1 What is Zoom Poker?

 This gaming style is a blast for recreational players who want action, who hate staring at unplayable cards and whose least favorite part of the game is waiting for other players to finish out a hand so they can be dealt in again.

 Sam is a full ring player.
 He is comfortable playing 8 tables of $100 NL at once.
-If he loads up 8 tables for his next session, on average he will get in about 75 hands / hour at each table.
-So 75 * 8 = 600 hands per hour.
-If instead he loads up 4 tables of Zoom, he will see on average 270 hands / hour.
+If he loads up 8 tables for his next session, on average he will get in about 75 hands/hour at each table.
+This comes to 75 * 8 = 600 hands per hour.
+If instead he loads up 4 tables of Zoom, he will see on average 270 hands/hour.
 So 270 * 4 = 1,080 hands per hour, an 80% increase.
 And playing 4 tables of Zoom is generally easier than 8 regular tables.

 Zoom Poker also enables players to jump in on cash game action immediately.
 There are no waiting lists, no waiting for the Big Blind and no searching for tables to join!
 Simply open the Zoom Poker lobby for the stakes and game type you want and jump into the player pool.